deeptools/deepTools/docs/content/help_glossary.rst

 Like most specialized fields, next-generation sequencing has inspired many an acronyms.
 We are trying to keep track of those :ref:`abbreviations` that we heavily use.
-Do make us aware if something is unclear: deeptools@googlegroups.com
+Do make us aware if something is unclear by opening an issue on `github <http://github.com/deeptools/deeptools>`__

 .. contents::